395t/review-assignments/_summaries/sutskever2014sequence_1.md

 Success was based on BLUE score - typically computed by comparing a translated sentence with some reference translation checking for some overlap.
 The higher the score, the closer the model's output translations were to the reference translations.

 5 LSTMs with different initialization and ordering of batches plus a beam size of 12 were able to achieve a BLEU score of 34.81, which was larger than what was achieved by the SMT baseline.
-The paper claims this was the first time that such results ever occurred for a neural translation model.
-The specific results of their experiment are shown below:

 ![Alt Text](sutskever2014sequence_1e.PNG)

 The paper also found that rescoring the baseline's 1000 best lists with their own 5 reversed LSTMs lead to a BLEU score of 36.5 which is very close to the best WMT'14 result of 37.0.
-Overall, this paper states this was the first neural approach that achieved significant results on a sequence to sequence task.
+Overall, this paper states this was the first time a neural translation approach achieved significant results on a sequence to sequence task.

 ![Alt Text](sutskever2014sequence_1d.PNG)